rvben/rumdl/docs/RULES.md

 - [Link and Image Rules](#link-and-image-rules) - Rules for links, references, and images
 - [Table Rules](#table-rules) - Rules for table formatting and structure
 - [Other Rules](#other-rules) - Miscellaneous rules that don't fit the other categories

+## Note on Missing Rule Numbers

+Some rule numbers are not implemented in rumdl:

+- **MD008** - Originally intended for "Unordered list spacing" but not implemented in modern markdownlint
+- **MD015, MD016, MD017** - These rule numbers were never assigned in either the Ruby or Node.js versions of markdownlint

+These gaps in numbering are maintained for compatibility with markdownlint rule numbering.

 ## Heading Rules